gvwilson/thirdbit/src/fiction/iffy/index.md

 Sailors were superstitious, and she was a sole survivor.
 Nobody looked at her sidelong
-the way they had when the loss of the *Rushin Doll* was still fresh, but over the yeras Iffy had found that friends were mostly something that happened to other people.
+the way they had when the loss of the *Rushin Doll* was still fresh, but over the years Iffy had found that friends were mostly something that happened to other people.

-*Mishra & Co Fine Technical Work - No Job Too Small!* occupied a long shed that might have been the oldest building in Halley.
+*Mishra & Co Fine Technical Work - No Job Too Small!* occupied a long shed that its owner claimed was the oldest building in Halley.
 The sliding door that took up half its front wall hadn't opened since before she was born.
 Instead,
 she banged on the smaller door cut into it.